2011 Article, updated November 2017

 Individuals’ access to personal information

 Generally speaking, individuals are entitled to know what information an organisation holds about them.
-However, they can only access information about themselves, not other people (which may require some editing of information disclosed), and the release of information might sometimes result in an unjustified breach of another person’s and in employment situations confidential references can usually be withheld.
+However, they can only access information about themselves, not other people (which may require some editing of information disclosed), and the release of information might sometimes result in an unjustified breach of another person’s privacy, and in employment situations confidential references can usually be withheld.
 Sometimes the provisions of an organisation’s constitution and the Privacy Act and Principles may need to be compared as members may have rights under the constitution to more information than might otherwise be permissible.

 Especially where a complaint has been made about a member of an organisation it is important that any requests for access to personal information are promptly and properly handled.